AgoraIO/agora_doc_source/cn/RTC/Guide/token.md

     }
    ```

-2. Run the following command to create a `go.mod` file.
+2. A `go.mod` file defines this module’s import path and dependency requirements.
+To create the `go.mod` for your token server, run the following command:

    ```shell
    $ go mod init sampleServer
    ```

-3. Run the following command to get dependencies:
+3. Get dependencies by running the following command:

    ```shell
    $ go get
    ```

-4. Run the following command to start the server:
+4. Start the server by running the following command:

    ```shell
    $ go run server.go